SchoolTinyAnTy/skills-introduction-to-githubs/PROFILE.md

-Welcome to m Githuub Profile
+Welcome to my Github Profile